sultan99/react-on-lambda/README.md

 <br/>

 ## Getting started
-The primary you will need to install the `react-on-lambda` with `react`":
+The primary you will need to install the `react-on-lambda` and `react`":

 ```sh
 $ npm i react-on-lambda react -S